jrtechs/NodeJSBlog/blogContent/posts/programming/cs-theory-exam-2-review.md

 B \rightarrow b
 $$

-# Pushdown automata
+# Push-Down automata

-These are NFAs plus a stack.
+These are NFAs but they also have a stack.
 This allows us to solve any problem which can be represented with a CFG.

 The stack has it's own alphabet.
 The dollar symbol typically represents the empty stack.